ecc521/rivers.run/DISCLAIMER.md

 ## Easy to Read Disclaimer

-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b

 **This is not a subsitude for the actual disclaimer (below).**

 1. This site includes user generated content, which **may be incorrect**.
 1. Data about current river conditions is [provisional](https://water.usgs.gov/data/provisional.html) and **may be incorrect.**
 1. Just because a river is deemed "runnable" **does not mean:**
    1. The river is safe to run.
-  1. The river is actually "runnable"
+   1. The river is actually "runnable
 1. **No liability is accepted in any way, shape, or form.**